Tame your knee-jerk reaction.

-The other day, I was helping someone deal with a problem on their computer.
-While I was diagnosing the problem at hand, I noted several other issues that could impact the computer.
+I was helping someone deal with a problem on their computer.
+While diagnosing the problem at hand, I noted several other issues that could affect the machine.

-As is my way, I started to poke around, looking at this and that.
-When I’m focused on a problem, it’s not unusual for me to mutter a bit to myself, saying things like “Well, that’s odd”, or, “I wonder if that’s the issue?”
+As is my way, I poked around, looking at this and that.
+When I’m focused on a problem, it’s not unusual for me to mutter a bit to myself, saying things like “Well, that’s odd”, or “I wonder if that’s the issue?”
 It’s part of my exploratory process… just me gathering data, wondering out loud about what I’m seeing.